 Savvy investors appreciate Roth IRAs for their tax benefits: you can grow contributions and earnings tax-free, withdraw money from the account tax-free and there is no required minimum distribution (RMD) rule, meaning you can keep growing the money for as long as you want.

 Backdoor IRAs are not an official account type.
-But with this process, individuals can contribute to a traditional IRA and then convert it to a Roth IRA with no concern about income limits or contribution limits because any amount can be converted from a traditional IRA to a Roth IRA.
-In this way, they can enjoy the benefits of Roth IRA through the “backdoor”.
+But with this process, individuals can contribute to a traditional IRA on an after-tax basis and then convert it to a Roth IRA with no concern about the Roth income limits or contribution limits since any amount can be converted from a traditional IRA to a Roth IRA.
+This way, the investor can enjoy the benefits of Roth IRA through the “backdoor” strategy.

 What Is a Backdoor Roth IRA and How Does It Work?